 The conscious mind, at its best, can process only a fractional amount of the incoming information.
 However, its limited capacity can be consciously used to focus on some specific chosen point - while its non-conscious faculties are doing something else.
-When the con-

-Theoretical background: intuitive and reasoning faculties scious mind is imagining, dreaming of the future or reflecting on the past, the non-conscious parts of the mind are constantly working: observing the present situation, managing the behaviours required at the moment, regardless of the conscious mind's assistance.
+When the conscious mind is imagining, dreaming of the future or reflecting on the past, the non-conscious parts of the mind are constantly working: observing the present situation, managing the behaviours required at the moment, regardless of the conscious mind's assistance.
 (Hassin et al., 2005; Lipton, 2005)